Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Numerical Experiments

 By \eqref{eq:polynomial-eigvals-min} we know that the error in the $A$-norm is related to minimizing the squared values of a polynomial $p \in \mathcal{P}_k (0)$ at the eigenvalues of $A$.
-The mechanism of the CG algorithm to achieve this minimization is the placement of Ritz values close to the eigenvalues of $A$ in each iteration (see \cite[Section 5.6.1 and Section 5.9.1]{LS2012} for detailed expressions of the error in the $A$-norm involving Ritz values, and for an illuminating example that describes this mechanism, respectively).
-In exact arithmetic, we will have slow convergence due to the fact that the majority of terms in the sum in \eqref{eq:polynomial-eigvals-min} involve dividing by small eigenvalues of $A$.
+The mechanism of the CG algorithm to achieve this minimization is the placement of Ritz values close to the eigenvalues of $A$ in each iteration; see \cite[Section 5.6.1 and Section 5.9.1]{LS2012} for detailed expressions of the error in the $A$-norm involving Ritz values, and for an illuminating example that describes this mechanism, respectively.
+In exact arithmetic with a sufficiently small value of $i$, we will have slow convergence due to the fact that the majority of terms in the sum in \eqref{eq:polynomial-eigvals-min} involve dividing by small eigenvalues of $A$.
 Hence, the squared values of the CG polynomial $\varphi^\text{CG}_k$ -- which minimizes the right-hand side in \eqref{eq:polynomial-eigvals-min} -- at the eigenvalues of $A$ need to be small.
-By the previous argument, the CG polynomial needs to place its roots (the Ritz values) close to the small eigenvalues of $A$, and it requires many iterations to do so.
+By the previous argument, the CG polynomial needs to place its roots (the Ritz values) close to the small eigenvalues of $A$.
+This placement of Ritz values requires many iterations in comparison to CG applied to a matrix with an accumulation of eigenvalues to the right end of the spectrum with a few small outlying eigenvalues.
 If we have a very large value of $\varphi^\text{CG}_k$ at the large outlying eigenvalue (say $\lambda_n$) of $A$, then $\varphi^\text{CG}_k$ must necessarily have a root close to said eigenvalue.
 Moreover, if $\varphi^\text{CG}_k(\lambda_n)^2$ is large enough so that the division by $\lambda_n$ does not produce a small error, the CG algorithm will progressively place roots that are arbitrarily close to $\lambda_n$.
 Since we have an accumulation of eigenvalues on the left end of the spectrum with large outliers far away from zero, small values of $i$ will not have a significant effect on the convergence of PCG compared to its unpreconditioned counterpart.
 As the value of $i$ increases, the eigenvalues indexed by \(i+1\), \(i+2\), \(\dots\), \(n\) of the original matrix are ``brought closer'' to the left end of the spectrum.
 As explained in Section~\ref{sec:algorithm}, left and right PCG are mathematically and numerically equivalent for a preconditioner given by a Cholesky factorization so that there is no need to run both variants.

 In our first experiment, we set $i = 55$ so that $\kappa(M^{-1} A) \approx 9.86 \times 10^4$ (in exact arithmetic), and test the bounds \eqref{eq:thm-final:normtilder} and \eqref{eq:thm-final:normA-xk-x} from Theorem~\ref{thm:backward-forward-err} for left PCG using arithmetics listed in Table~\ref{tab:arithmetics} by running the algorithm for 2500 iterations.
 Figure~\ref{fig:leftPCG-bounds} displays the resulting convergence curves corresponding to the 2-norm of the true residual as well as the $A$-norm of the error, both divided by their corresponding normed quantities as described in equations \eqref{eq:thm-final:normtilder} and \eqref{eq:thm-final:normA-xk-x}, respectively.
 Following Remark~\ref{remark:kstar}, we \emph{exclude} the influence of the dimension size and of the number of iterations when plotting the respective bounds.